worshamweb/rails8-kamal-aws-tutorial/AWS_SETUP_GUIDE.md

 **Problem:** Kamal can't connect to your EC2 instance **Solutions:**
 - Verify SSH key path in `config/deploy.yml`
-- Test manual connection from your local machine:
+- Test manual connection from your LOCAL machine:

-  **Run on your local machine:**
+  **Run on your LOCAL machine:**
   ```bash
   ssh -i ~/.ssh/rails-weather-app-key.pem ubuntu@YOUR_ELASTIC_EC2_IP
   ```